6.7 Cummins Intake Horn Upgrades

 Buy Here: GDP 6.7 Cummins Intake Manifold

 Gains of 5-15 horsepower and 10-20+ lb-ft are possible.
-The biggest gains are seen on 6.7L turbodiesel engines pushing the limits on turbo upgrades.
+The biggest gains are seen on engines pushing the limits on turbo upgrades.
 However, even on lightly modded trucks you still get some power, lower EGT’s, better flow, and access to NPT ports.
 Not bad for a mod that’s generally in the $250-500 price point.

 We like the Banks system for it’s integration with emissions equipment.
 There are tons of great features and it offers huge flow improvements, but it is expensive at $500+.
 GDP also has a great option for a bit less money.
-Otherwise, you can find 6.7 Cummins intake horn mods on a budget.
-We quickly examined an $83 option that should work so long as it bolts up properly without leaks.

 An intake horn is simply another name for the intake manifold or intake manifold tube elbow.